CuttingEdgeBears/ICE-V-Wireless/README.md

 provided to communicate over USB and WiFi with the default ICE-V-Wireless firmware and support the features outlined in the Firmware section above.

+The [host](host) directory contains source for a C-language Linux command line utility that provides the same functionality as the USB python script mentioned above.
+Use this if you prefer compiled binary instead of python, or use it as the basis of your own customized C-based interface application.

 ## Getting One
 ICE-V-Wireless boards are available via the GroupGets store: https://store.groupgets.com/products/ice-v-wireless